 Price really depends on the tour you pick and standard of your camp.
 Some 3-day tours can cost as little as $70 but they usually exclude food.
 If you want to glamp, I’d say a good price would be between $200 to $300 per person including transportation.

-Places of interest on the way to the desert
+Places to See on the Way to the Desert in Morocco

 Both places will offer you a chance to stop at some fascinating spots and let you dive into Berber culture.
 Most of these spots are located in Ouarzazate area.